Please note: You should always refer to your loan agreement for exact repayment amounts as they may vary from our results.

 If you’re thinking of applying for a personal loan, you could understandably be nervous about how this might affect your credit rating.
 This might be especially true if you’re hoping to take out a mortgage in the near future or if you’ve been working to improve your credit rating.

 Yes.
-Loan applications almost always involve an “application” or “hard” credit search, which will be logged on your credit file.
+Loan applications almost always involve a “hard” credit search, which will be logged on your credit file.
 It’ll be visible there to both yourself and to any future prospective lenders you authorise to run a credit check.

-However, lenders don’t report to CRAs whether a loan application was successful or unsuccessful.
+However, lenders don’t report to credit reference agencies ( CRAs) whether a loan application was successful or unsuccessful.

 Most of us have to borrow money at various points in our lives, so 1 or 2 applications for credit every few years is fairly standard stuff.
 Anybody reviewing your credit record is unlikely to be alarmed by this.
 In fact, to build your credit score up to a high level, it’s necessary to use credit responsibly.

-It’s worth noting that there are 3 different widely-used credit reference agencies (CRAs) in the UK, so as an individual, you don’t have one definitive credit score (although if you have a good score with one, you’ll usually have a good score with the others).
-Additionally, different lenders interpret credit reports in different ways (what might be a red flag for one lender, might not be an issue at all for another).
+It’s worth noting that there are 3 different widely-used CRAs in the UK – these are Equifax, Experian and TransUnion.
+As an individual, you don’t have one definitive credit score as score ranges vary depending on the agency (although if you have a good score with one, you’ll usually have a good score with the others).
+Additionally, different lenders interpret credit reports in different ways, so what might be a red flag for one lender, might not be an issue for another.

 You can check your Equifax credit score and report through Finder for free.

-If you make multiple applications for credit in a short space of time, not only will you affect your credit score, but it’s possible that a potential lender might see this as an indicator of severe financial difficulties.
-While the lender can’t be certain whether you’ve had applications rejected without asking you, it may draw conclusions from your credit file – for example, if you made a number of applications for credit but these were not followed by any repayments.
+If you make multiple applications for credit in a short space of time, not only will this lower your credit score, but a potential lender might think you are in financial difficulty or rely too much on borrowing.
+While the lender won’t know if you’ve had applications rejected without asking you, it may draw conclusions from your credit file – for example, if you made a number of applications for credit but these were not followed by any repayments.

 The overall impact of a single loan application on your credit score is believed to be minimal, so it’s rare that it will make or break your application for a small loan.
 Your credit history in the months and years before your application will have a far bigger impact.
 However, if you’re planning on applying for a mortgage or large loan in the near future, it’s a good idea to avoid applying for any products that involve a credit check.
 With these large loans, the average applicant needs all the help they can get to be approved.